taoteh1221/Open_Crypto_Tracker/README.txt

 Just upload to your PHP-based web server (with an FTP client like FileZilla) and you should be all set, unless your host is a strict setup related to file writing permissions, in which case the 'cache' directory should be set to '777' chmod on unix / linux systems (or 'readable / writable' on windows systems).
 Your web host must have CURL modules activated on your HTTP server.
 Most web hosting companies provide this "out-of-the-box" already.
 This app will detect whether or not CURL is setup on your website server.

+See below for additional details on setup, and see FAQ.txt for tips / troubleshooting FAQs.

 ################################################################################################################

 Setting up a cron job for charts and asset price alerts by email / mobile phone text / amazon alexa notifications (get notifications sent to you, even when you are offline):

 If you want to take advantage of cron job based features like charts, chart data backups, asset price alerts, daily or weekly error log emails / etc, then the file cron.php (located in the primary directory of this app) must be setup as a cron job on your website's web server.
 Consult your web server host's documentation or help desk, for their particular method of setting up a cron job.
 Note that you should have it run every X minutes 24/7, based on how often you want alerts / any other cron based features to run.
-Setting up the cron job to run every 15 minutes is a safe default time interval to start off with (if set too low, exchanges will throttle / block your data requests temporarily for requesting data too frequently).
+Setting up the cron job to run every 15 minutes is the recommended lowest time interval (if set any lower, the free exchange APIs may throttle / block your data requests temporarily on occasion for requesting data too frequently, which can affect your alerts / charts).

 Here is an example cron job command line for reference below (not including any cron parameters your host interface may require), to setup as the "command" within a cron job.
 Replace system paths in the example with the correct ones for your server (TIP - A very common path to PHP on a server is /usr/bin/php):